Have your kids seen the latest must-see movie yet? If your children are 10 or older, they’re probably aware of the “cool” movies that are coming out.

-The film raises some important concerns for fathers and families.
-It’s rated PG-13 due to “intense violent thematic material and disturbing material—all involving teens.
+It was like that a few year back when The Hunger Games came out.
+The film raised some important concerns for fathers and families.
+It was rated PG-13 due to “intense violent thematic material and disturbing material”—all involving teens.

 A child’s mind is a battleground.
 Media industries are spending billions to get our children’s time and attention and loyalty.
 Not all media is bad, but it often isn’t the best that we want for our kids.